theVDude/BlaseballCompact/index.md

 ## Recent Updates

-* NOW INCLUDES SHARK ATTACKS (The graphic for the shark attacks should display as of v 0.0.13)

-* Small light mode fixes (v0.0.14)

 * Party Time Icons a bit happier (v0.0.16)

 * Removed duplicated text for runs/calculations (v0.0.17)

+* Fix for Bracket Layout in the PostSeason (v0.0.18)

+* Remove the 'ledger' text from the game event feed (v0.0.19)

 ## Comparisons